Facts v Myths

 CHRISTIAN NATIONALISM

-Christian nationalism perpetuates violence and intolerance and provides a pathway to domestic violent extremism.
-It is not patriotic.
-Using Christianity as an excuse to divide Americans and provoke violence is a clear threat to democracy, religious liberty, and Christianity itself.
-Christian nationalism in no way reflects Jesus’ values or America’s foundation of religious freedom.
+Christian nationalism enlists Christianity as a clear threat to democracy, religious freedom, and Christianity itself.
+It perpetuates violence and intolerance and provides a pathway to domestic violent extremism.
+And it‘s not patriotic.
+Christian nationalism in no way reflects Jesus’ values of acceptance or America’s foundation of religious liberty.
 Christians must not allow Christian nationalism to go unchecked.

 ECONOMY